iTAGNZ/iresapi/README.md

 	'order' => 'DESC'
 );

-// generate the required checksum by combining all request data and using hash_hmac to hash using sha256 as the algorithm and $private_key as the key
+// generate the required checksum by combining all request data and using
+// hash_hmac to hash using sha256 as the algorithm and $private_key as the key
 $request_data['checksum'] = hash_hmac('sha256', implode($request_data), $private_key);

-// now that $request_data contains a signed HMAC of itself, you can make an API call using $request_data ?>
+// now that $request_data contains a signed HMAC of itself, you can make
+// an API call using $request_data
+?>
 ```

 Your public and private keys will be assigned to you by iRES. **Never** share your private key, or include it in request data sent to iRES.
+For an online example of HMAC generation, [click here](http://www.freeformatter.com/hmac-generator.html).

 ## Resources
 - **operators[/id]** - *Gets a list of iRES operators if `id` is not specified.
 If the `id` is specified, this method will return information about the specified operator.*